simgrid/simgrid/docs/source/Models.rst

 ns-3 as a SimGrid model
 ***********************

-The **ns-3 based model** is the most accurate network model that you can get in SimGrid.
-It relies on the well-known `ns-3 packet-level network simulator <http://www.nsnam.org>`_ to compute every timing information related to the network transfers of your simulation.
-For instance, this may be used to investigate the validity of a simulation.
-Note that this model is much slower than the LMM-based models, because ns-3 simulates the movement of every network packet involved in every communication while SimGrid only recomputes the respective instantaneous speeds of the currently ongoing communications when one communication starts or stops.
+The **ns-3 based model** is the most accurate network model in SimGrid.
+It relies on the well-known `ns-3 packet-level network simulator <http://www.nsnam.org>`_ to compute full timing information related to network transfers.
+This model is much slower than the LMM-based models.
+This is because ns-3 simulates the movement of every network packet involved in every communication, while the LMM-based models only recompute the respective instantaneous speeds of the currently ongoing communications when a communication starts or stops.

 You need to install ns-3 and recompile SimGrid accordingly to use this model.

 The SimGrid/ns-3 binding only contains features that are common to both systems.
 Not all ns-3 models are available from SimGrid (only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction with ns-3 (routes must be of length 1).
-Also, the platform built in ns-3 from the SimGrid description is very basic.
-Finally, communicating from a host to itself is forbidden in ns-3, so every such communication completes immediately upon startup.
+Note also that the platform built in ns-3 from the SimGrid description is very basic.
+Finally, communicating from a host to itself is forbidden in ns-3, so every such communication is simulated to take zero time.

 Compiling the ns-3/SimGrid binding